Compare Loan Rates Now

 • Gather all income documents in advance

-• Apply to multiple lenders simultaneously (Konditionsanfragen do not hurt your score)
+• Apply to multiple lenders at once; rate inquiries (Konditionsanfragen) do not hurt your score

 • Consider a co-borrower if your income alone is borderline